 A military trope where a unit is ordered to go out somewhere, with the Captain only being informed of his or her orders after they have left.
-This is to ensure security- so the crew have no chance of picking up loose talk from the crew and spies actually in the crew will have much difficulty informing their superiors once the ship has left the harbour.
+This is to ensure security.
+Spies in port will have no chance of picking up loose talk from the crew and spies actually in the crew will have much difficulty informing their superiors once the ship has left the harbour.
 The disadvantage is that the Captain is also likely to have much difficulty in asking for clarification of his orders.

 open/close all folders

 - The film Push centers around Sealed Orders to get around the mind reading capabilities of a psychic.
 The one who came up with the plan also has his memory of coming up with it wiped to further ensure its success.